zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-forDevelopers.md

 1. Management UI in the Azure portal and/or other tools/websites, like Visual Studio
 1. Marketing content on the Azure Web site or other websites

-The Azure onboarding process is streamlined to optimize the delivery of high quality experiences based on hundreds of hours of usability testing that meet Microsoft Common Engineering Criteria (CEC) and compliance requirements.
-Do not start designing UI or management APIs until after the onboarding process begins, to ensure the latest patterns and practices are being followed.
+The Azure onboarding process is streamlined to optimize the delivery of high-quality experiences based on hundreds of hours of usability testing that meet Microsoft Common Engineering Criteria (CEC) and compliance requirements.
 This will better optimize developer resources and reduce re-working due to anti-patterns and inconsistencies that block usability, performance, and other factors.
+Therefore, we strongly recommend starting the onboarding process previous to designing UI or management APIs.

-The Azure Fundamentals are a set of Tenets each Azure service is expected to adhere to.
+The Azure Fundamentals are a set of tenets to which each Azure service is expected to adhere.
 The Azure Fundamentals program is described in this document [Azure Fundamentals](https://microsoft.sharepoint.com/:w:/r/teams/WAG/EngSys/_layouts/15/Doc.aspx?sourcedoc=%7BF5B821BC-31C4-4042-ADB5-5EBF4D8B408D%7D&file=Azure%20Fundamentals%20Proposal.docx&action=edit&mobileredirect=true).
 The document also identifies the stakeholders and contacts for each of the Tenets.

 The Azure Fundamentals document is located at [https://microsoft.sharepoint.com/teams/WAG/EngSys/Shared%20Documents/Argon/Azure%20Fundamentals%20Proposal/Azure%20Fundamentals%20Proposal.docx?d=wf5b821bc31c44042adb55ebf4d8b408d](https://microsoft.sharepoint.com/teams/WAG/EngSys/Shared%20Documents/Argon/Azure%20Fundamentals%20Proposal/Azure%20Fundamentals%20Proposal.docx?d=wf5b821bc31c44042adb55ebf4d8b408d).